01-edu/public/subjects/rotatevowels/README.md

 Write a **program** that checks the arguments for vowels.

-- If the arguments contains vowels (for this exercise `y` is not considered a vowel) the program has to **"mirror"** the position of the vowels in the arguments (see the examples).
+- If the arguments contain vowels (for this exercise `y` is not considered a vowel) the program has to **"mirror"** the position of the vowels in the arguments (see the examples).
 - If the number of arguments is less than 1, the program displays a new line ("`\n`").
 - If the arguments do not have any vowels, the program just prints the arguments.